-Fresno Madera Farm Credit takes tremendous pride in our mission to serve the agriculture in our region - as we say, "Agriculture is our only business."
+Fresno Madera Farm Credit takes tremendous pride in our mission to serve the agriculture in our region - we take great pride in our tagline: "Agriculture is our only business."
 We appreciate the trust you place in us to be a key source of capital to support your operation and are working hard to make future investments to remain your first choice for partnership as you position your farm operation to thrive today and into the future.